airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     - **Selection**: User selects a workflow to execute.
     - **Initiation**: Client requests to start the chosen workflow.
     - **Connection**: WebSocket connection established for real-time communication.
 These includes:
+        - Server sending workflow message to the client
-        - Client sends tasks/questions
+        - Client sending optional message to the server
-        - Server processes request and sends the response
+        - Server processes request and sends the next workflow message

     #### Implementation Guide